Authing/authing-java-sdk/README-en.md

 # Error handling

-Synchronous calls do not return errors, so asynchronous calls are recommended.An error is returned in `onFailure`, you can get the error code by`error.getCode()`.For more details on error reporting, please see the list of error codes.
+Synchronous calls do not return errors, so asynchronous calls are recommended.
+An error is returned in `onFailure`, you can get the error code by`error.getCode()`.
+For more details on error reporting, please see the list of error codes.

 # User service